domschoen/d2spa/README.md

   - At save, if server return an error (field exceeding DB field size for example), it stays in edit mode and display error message
   - Delete
   - None value in popup when value is null
+  - Inspect a record with url like: http://localhost:9000/#task/inspect/entity/Customer/1

 ## Logging